 We are proud of what we do, and we consider it our honor to have your business.

 You can try, but you can’t ruin a Cauldron in a single lifetime.
 It’s impossible.

 This is Mike Bertelsen, the founder of Cowboy Cauldron Company, and I know, because there are two people in this world who have tried.
 The first one is my brother Steve.
 He’s broken everything I have ever owned since he was old enough to walk, and his Cauldron is still standing, ten years later.
 Believe me – that means durability.

 The other guy is my friend Dennis.
-He lives on an island in the Chesapeake Bay, and he uses his Cauldron all the damn time.
+He owns Butter Pat Industries, the folks who make the world's best cast iron pans, and lives on Chesapeake Bay.
+He uses his Cauldrons (yes, Cauldrons plural - he has two of them) all the damn time.
 He loves nothing more than to host a big party around his Urban Cowboy, and then, when the party is over, throw the basin, raging coals and all, right into the Bay.
 Does it piss me off?
 Hell yes!
 But does it hurt his Cauldron?
 No.